A Nonlinear Target-Factor Model with Attention Mechanism for Mixed-Frequency Data: Empirical evidence from U.S. macroeconomic data

-As in the simulation exercises, we split the sample sequentially to preserve the temporal ordering of the data.
-We use the first 80\% of the available observations for model training, and we reserve the final 10\% of this training sample for validation.
-We hold out the remaining 20\% of the data for out-of-sample evaluation.
-As in Section~\ref{Sec:simulations}, we select model hyperparameters using automated optimization conducted separately for each target variable and model specification (see Appendix~\ref{appendixC_hyperparams}).
+As in the simulations, we split the sample sequentially: the first 80\% of observations for training, with the final 10\% of the training sample reserved for validation, and the remaining 20\% held out for out-of-sample evaluation.
+We estimate all attention parameters on the training sample and hold them fixed during evaluation (Remark~\ref{rem:sample_splitting}), and we select hyperparameters by automated optimization run separately for each target and model specification (Supplemental Appendix~\ref{appendixC_hyperparams}).

-We compare MPTE with the same benchmark models used in the simulation study, namely a univariate AR model and an unrestricted linear MIDAS specification.
-In addition, we include other competing models: OLS, eXtreme Gradient Boosting (XGB) \citep{chen2016xgboost}, and a feedforward neural network (NN).
-Since OLS, XGB, and NN do not natively support mixed-frequency inputs, we estimate these models using only quarterly predictors.
-For comparability across models, we aggregate the monthly variables to the quarterly frequency by taking the last value of the quarter, so that all competing models are trained on a common quarterly information set.
+We compare MPTE with the same AR\footnote{We generate the AR forecasts recursively from the end of the training sample, so over the evaluation window they revert toward the unconditional mean; their directional accuracy is therefore not directly comparable to the one-step forecasts of the other models, and we retain AR as a parsimonious univariate benchmark.} and unrestricted linear MIDAS benchmarks used in the simulation study, and we add three competing models: Ordinary Least Squares (OLS), eXtreme Gradient Boosting (XGB) \citep{chen2016xgboost}, and a feedforward neural network (NN).
+Because OLS, XGB, and NN do not natively support mixed-frequency inputs, we estimate them on quarterly predictors only, aggregating each monthly variable to the quarterly frequency by its last within-quarter value, so that the monthly information is retained rather than discarded and all three are trained on a common quarterly information set.

-Consistent with the simulation analysis, we evaluate forecasting performance using the same metrics as in Section~\ref{Sec:simulations}: RMSE, MAE, and DA.
-We construct all subsamples based on forecast timestamps to assess the stability of forecasting performance around the COVID-19 period.
-The full evaluation period spans from June 2012 to March 2025.
-We further split this period into a pre-COVID subsample, covering forecasts dated up to June 2019, and a COVID and post-COVID subsample, covering forecasts dated after June 2019.
-We apply these splits consistently across all models and performance metrics.
-In addition to point forecast accuracy metrics, we report pairwise forecast comparison tests based on the Diebold--Mariano test, as well as Model Confidence Set (MCS) results in Appendix~\ref{appendixB_DM_MCS}.
+We evaluate forecasting performance using the same metrics as in Subsection~\ref{Sec:sim_forecasting}: RMSE, MAE, and DA.
+The full evaluation period runs from June 2012 to March 2025.
+To assess stability around the COVID-19 period, we date each forecast by its target timestamp and split the sample into a pre-COVID subsample, covering forecasts dated up to June 2019, and a COVID and post-COVID subsample, covering forecasts dated after June 2019, applied consistently across all models and metrics.
+We also report pairwise Diebold--Mariano comparison tests \citep{diebold_test} and Model Confidence Set (MCS) results in Supplemental Appendix~\ref{appendixB_DM_MCS}.